Nsustain/nsustain.com/README.md

 ***How do we keep maintaining our server?***
 We don't have any ad revenue,
-and we'll never put ads into our website.
+and we'll never put ads on our website.
-We do this because we genuinly believe having a community like this will help make our environment more sustainable.
+We do this because we genuinly want to provide a place for the open-source community to be able to help make our environment more sustainable :)

 <br>
 <br>